asdfugil/srd/srd_tools-24.100.3/example-cryptex/srd-iphone11-iphone12-entitlements-testing-sample-example.md

 ```
 15.4_19E5241a Testing in Progress ..
 AMFI still looks to complain.....
 and...
-Updating to macOS 12.3 Bata 4
+Updating to macOS 12.3 Beta 5
 ```